babylonchain/networks/bbn-test-4/integration/staking-backend.md

   through a wallet of their choice and submitting them to the Bitcoin ledger or the Staking API service in the case of unbonding.

+One could also build their own staking application and interact with the staking backend.

 ### Covenant Emulation Committee

 The covenant emulation committee is a set of entities responsible for approving